Western University Exchange Tuition Reduction Program in Hydrology and Atmospheric Sciences

 DRAFT DOCUMENT - Undergraduate program not yet active; tentative launch Fall 2026 - Contact B. Ciancarelli for more information

-The University of Arizona's Department of Hydrology and Atmospheric Sciences undergraduate program (B.S. in Hydrology and Atmospheric Sciences), along with two other UA majors (natural resources, mining), participates in the Western Undergraduate Exchange (WUE) tuition reduction program.
+The University of Arizona's Department of Hydrology and Atmospheric Sciences undergraduate program (B.S. in Hydrology and Atmospheric Sciences), along with two other U of A majors (natural resources, mining), participates in the Western Undergraduate Exchange (WUE) tuition reduction program.

 The WUE was established in 1987 to make college more affordable and accessible to students in the West.
 Students residing in the Western Interstate Commission for Higher Education (WICHE) region pay no more than 150% of the WUE institution’s resident tuition rate.
 Qualifying students must reside in one of the following states or territories: